LLMs can construct powerful representations and streamline sample-efficient supervised learning: Introduction

-LLMs offer a practical interface to heterogeneous data.
-Disparate components of the input can be serialized into text and directly processed with an LLM, bypassing domain-specific engineering.
-Recent work shows that LLMs can serve as effective predictors over complex inputs. \citet{song2024omnipred} and \citet{akhauri2025performancepredictionlargesystems} serialize diverse system configurations and logs into unified text sequences to predict performance metrics and optimization outcomes. \citet{hegselmann2025large} serialize longitudinal electronic health records (EHR) into Markdown and train linear heads over their embeddings for clinical prediction tasks (see \Cref{fig:serialization_vs_rubric}, {\em left}). \citet{demirel2025using} use LLMs to predict daily activities by combining multimodal data from wearables after transforming them into textual descriptions.
-These works show LLMs' potential to streamline supervised learning with complex datasets, but they treat text-serialization of the input as fixed and leave the bulk of the learning and calibration to the downstream model.
-In contrast, we take the text-serialized input as a starting point and show how LLMs can automate constructing better representations to directly improve downstream performance.
+LLMs offer a practical interface to heterogeneous data through text-serializations. \citet{song2024omnipred} and \citet{akhauri2025performance} serialize diverse configurations and logs into text sequences to predict system performance metrics. \citet{hegselmann2025large} serialize longitudinal electronic health records (EHR) into Markdown and train linear heads over text-embeddings for clinical prediction tasks (see \Cref{fig:serialization_vs_rubric}, {\em left}). \citet{demirel2025using} use LLMs to predict daily user activities by combining multimodal time-series data from wearables after transforming them into textual descriptions.